umdtc/umdtc.github.io/README.md

 3. Make edits to the file.
 4. Write a commit message that describes your changes.
 5. Click the **Commit Changes** button.

+These changes will now be "committed" to the `new branch` branch, so now this branch contains content that's different from `master`.

+## Open a Pull Request
+When you open a pull request, you’re proposing your changes and requesting that someone review and pull in your contribution and merge them into their branch.
+Pull requests show diffs, or differences, of the content from both branches.
+The changes, additions, and subtractions are shown in green and red.

+1. Click the **Pull Request** tab, then from the Pull Request page, click the green New pull request button.
+2. In the **Example Comparisons** box, select the branch you made `new branch`, to compare with the `master` branch.
+3. Look over your changes in the diffs on the Compare page, make sure they’re what you want to submit.
+4. When you’re satisfied that these are the changes you want to submit, click the big green **Create Pull Request** button.
+5. Give your pull request a title and write a brief description of your changes.